16 Ways to Improve Communication in the Workplace

 You can improve communication and transparency by integrating your data, opportunities, issues, processes, and people.
 There are extraordinarily simple tech tools out there that can help you:

-• Enable leaders and teams to see their roles and how performance is measured
+• Enable leaders and team members to see their roles and how performance is measured.

 11. Respect the importance of accountability.

-When people clearly understand their roles and responsibilities as part of a team and the work to be done, it makes it easy for them to be accountable.
+When people clearly understand their RARs and the work to be done as part of a team, it makes it easy for them to be accountable.

 Establish a framework for communication around accountability through:

-• Clear expectations.
-That way, everyone knows who's doing what and how performance is measured.
+• Clear agreements (rather than expectations): Forming agreements prevents miscommunication and ensures everyone knows who's doing what and how performance is measured.

-• A pathway for achievement.
-Establish how you and your team will get the result.
+• A pathway for achievement: Establish how you and your team will get the desired result.

-• Collaboration.
-Work together to identify challenges, answer questions, and recognize when help is required and when it's time to step away to let work progress.
+• Collaboration: Work together to identify challenges, answer questions, recognize when help is required, and determine when it's time to step away to let work progress.

 12. Streamline operational processes and document them.

-When communication does break down (and it can), take the opportunity to improve the process, so it's less likely to happen again.
-Document the new procedure and make it available to all stakeholders.
+When communication does break down (and it can), take the opportunity to improve the process so it's less likely to happen again.
+Document the new procedure and make it available to all of your Ideal Stakeholders.
 Then take it one step further: Ask for feedback on what's working so it can inform future processes.

 13. Explain how tasks and projects fit together when delegating.